Allan Evans (footballer)

 Allan James Evans (born 12 October 1956) is a Scottish former footballer who played for Dunfermline Athletic (1973–77), Aston Villa (1977–89), Leicester City (1989–90) and Darlington (1990–91).

 Playing career

-Evans began his senior career as a forward, at his home town club, Dunfermline Athletic.
+Evans began his senior career as a forward, at his hometown club, Dunfermline Athletic.

 His career peaked at Aston Villa, where he formed a pivotal centre back partnership with Ken McNaught.
-They won the English league title in 1980–81 and was part of Villa's 1982 European Cup winning team.
-They also beat Barcelona over two legs to win the Super Cup in the following season.
+They won the English league title in 1980–81 and were part of Villa's 1982 European Cup winning team.
+He played in the Aston Villa team that beat Barcelona 3–0 at Villa Park to win the over two legs to win the Super Cup in the following season.
 Evans later became Villa club captain and helped them win promotion back to the First Division in 1988.

 He finished his playing career with short, uneventful spells at Leicester City, Victoria Vistas, and Darlington before retiring in 1991.

 Evans won four caps for Scotland, all in 1982, and was a member of their 1982 World Cup squad.